open-rmf/rmf-cloud-tools/roles/bootstraps/unicast_cyclonedds/example/README.md

 You should find a `cyclonedds.xml` file in the `cycloneddsxml_path` with all the `peers` group devices configured.

 ## Further customization
 You can further customize the configuration by changing variable assignments in the setup configuration files.
 This [link](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#group-variables) might help with understanding the configuration file structure in Ansible.

+You can find information about the conventions used for configuration files in the [main README](/README.md#toolbox-structure).